frank-mck/CV/README.md

 - RSpec, Jasmine, Capybara, Developed my own testing framework

-#### Any other qualifications

-Prior to joining makers, I used the spare time while in lockdown to learn HTML, CSS, and javascript.
+Prior to joining Makers, I used the spare time i had while in lockdown to learn HTML, CSS, and javascript.
 I completed many popular courses on the subjects, like FreeCodeCamps Web Design curriculum and JS algorithm and Data Structure course.

 Some of the principles I learnt were Web design, BEM Methodology, Semantic Markup and DRY code.